-The former Celtic harvest festival, Halloween, is now the second largest commercial holiday in the United States (behind Christmas).
-Spending during this holiday has doubled in the past 10 years according to the National Retail Association to an average of nearly $83 per participant.
+The former Celtic harvest festival of Samhain, known today as Halloween, is the second largest commercial holiday in the United States (behind Christmas).
+Spending for this holiday has quadrupled in the past ten years according to the Cost of Halloween Survey.

 It’s really something precious to watch the authentic reactions kids give to receiving a full-sized candy bar.
 The kids almost can’t believe you’re giving them out.
-The kids think, “You must be crazy!”
-Is this really happening?
+The kids think, “You are crazy!”
+Or, is this really happening?

-After several years of experimenting, we have landed on giving out the classic Hershey Bar each year.
+After several years of experimenting of larger sized candy, we have landed on giving out the classic Hershey Bar each year.
 The Hershey Bar has distinctive packaging, heft, and who doesn’t like a Hershey Bar?
 It’s a total winner.
-And on the big scale of things, not that expensive to do.
+And on the big scale of things, not that expensive either.

 But guess what?
 They gave out Mounds!

-So right then I decided, if I were to give out candy in my adulthood, I would only give kick-ass candy in full size.
-We’d be the cool house on the block.
+So right then I redoubled my commitment to give out the right full-size thing right when I was older.
+We would be the cool house on the block.

 Really, that happened too.

-I cried “uncle” to keep up with the Joneses (Halloween style).
+I cried “uncle!”
+I couldn’t keep up with the Joneses (Halloween style).
 We stayed with the standard full-sized.
 A couple of other families came on the full-sized train, too.
 We’re weren’t the cool house anymore.

-So this year, for the 15th year in a row, we’ll be giving out full-sized Hershey Bars.
-No Mounds, Almond Joys, Mary Janes, Dots, BB Bats or Dum Dums here.
-Only the good stuff.
+So this year, for the 15th year in a row, we’ll be giving out full-sized Hershey Bars, again.
+The kids love them.

-If you can afford it, I’d urge you to go big on candy too.
+So, if you can afford it, I’d urge you to go big on candy too.
 Be a giver.
 It’s fun!
 Make someone’s day.
 It’s not a lot of money to bring some joy to kids.